The classifying space of the 1+1 dimensional $G$-cobordism category: The -cobordism category

-\begin{enumerate} \item[A.] For $g,h\in G$, the morphisms from $g$ to $h$ (with base space the cylinder) are in one-to-one correspondence with the elements of the set $\{k:h=kgk^{-1}\}$ up to the identification\footnote{This identification is given by the action of the Dehn twists.} $k\sim h^nk g^m$, where $n,m\in\ZZ$.
-A typical element is given in Figure \ref{cyl}.

-This corres\-pondence is given by means of the homotopy lifting property applied to the base space, a cylinder, with starting point $P_g$.

-\item[B.] For the principal $G$-bundles over the pair of pants we describe the \emph{thin} ones.
-We consider the set of principal $G$-bundles over the wedge of two circles $S^1\vee S^1$, since $G$ is finite this is in bijection with the group homomorphisms from the fundamental group of $S^1\vee S^1$ to $G$, i.e. with $G\times G$.
-A basic element is given in Figure \ref{pants}.

-and for a generic principal $G$-bundle over the pair of pants, we make compositions with principal $G$-bundles over the cylinder.

-\item[C.] The disk is contractile, therefore it has only one principal $G$-bundle over it which is trivial. \end{enumerate} This elements are called $G$-cylinders, $G$-pair of pants and the disc respectively.
-Every $G$-cobordism is constructed by composition of these elements, together with the co\-rres\-pon\-ding elements with the reverse orientation.
-These are restricted up to some constrains which are given in section \ref{section8}.
-Finally, the composition of two morphisms is done in such a way that the base points match.
+\begin{enumerate} \item (Cylinder) for $x,y\in G$, this is the $G$-cobordism from $x$ to $y$ with base space the cylinder, where there is an element $z\in G$ with $y=zxz^{-1}$.
+The diffeomorphism identification is given by the Dehn twist.
+Notice that the conjugation by the neutral $1\in G$ produces the identity morphism $\op{id}_x$.

+\item (Pair of pants) for $x,y\in G$, consider the principal $G$-bundle over the wedge of two circles with monodromies $(x,y)$.
+The pullback by the retraction of the pair of pants to $S^1\vee S^1$, defines a $G$-cobordism over the pair of pants with incoming boundary $(x,y)$ and outgoing boundary the product $xy$.
+We denote this element by $P_{(x,y)}: (x,y)\rightarrow xy$.
+Similarly, we define the reverse $G$-cobordism over the pair of pants $\overline{P}_{(x,y)}:xy\rightarrow (x,y)$, which is $P_{(x,y)}$ with the opposite orientation.